 We want to be honest with you – sitting for a deposition is not fun.
 If you have never been through a deposition before, you will likely be nervous.
 Often, those who are going through this process are still in pain from their work-related injury or suffering from symptoms of an occupational illness.

-We strongly suggest that any person who has been asked to sit for a deposition work with a skilled Riverside workers compensation attorney who can help them prepare.
+We strongly suggest that any person who has been asked to sit for a deposition work with a skilled attorney who can help them prepare.
 An attorney can set up a “mock” deposition in order to help get the work injury victim ready for what happens.
 An attorney will advise the person who will give a deposition to be ready for inquiries based on the following:

 How they suffered the injury or illness